Akhilareddy176/gnn-link-prediction-pubmed/Intro.md

 Link prediction aims to determine whether an edge should exist between two nodes in a graph.

 In this project, the graph is a citation network:
+- G = (V, E)
-- Nodes = papers
+- V (nodes) = papers
-- Edges = citations
+- E (edges) = citations

-Formally: G = (V, E), where V = papers and E = citations.
 Goal: predict missing edges.

-The model uses graph structure and node features to identify potential links, enabling tasks like recommending relevant papers or discovering related research.

 ---
 ## Graph Neural Networks (GNNs)

-GNNs learn from graph-structured data by aggregating information from neighboring nodes to generate meaningful representations.
+GNNs learn from graph-structured data by aggregating information from neighboring nodes to create meaningful representations.

+By using both graph structure and node features, they can predict links between nodes.

 ---

-## Applications (beyond citation networks)
+## Applications

+- Citation networks: paper recommendation, missing citation discovery
 - Social networks: friend recommendation
 - E-commerce: product recommendation
 - Fraud detection: suspicious activity
-- Biology: protein interactions, drug discovery
+- Biology: protein interactions
 - Knowledge graphs: relation prediction

 ## Limitations of Traditional Methods

-Traditional link prediction methods rely on graph heuristics such as common neighbors, Jaccard similarity, or preferential attachment.
+Traditional link prediction methods use graph heuristics like common neighbors or Jaccard similarity.

-These approaches fail because:
+However:
 - They use only graph structure and ignore node features
-- They rely on hand-crafted rules instead of learning patterns
+- They rely on fixed rules instead of learning patterns
-- They do not generalize well across different graphs
+- They do not generalize well

+---

+## Approach

+ Graph Neural Networks (GNNs) are used to overcome these limitations.

+GNNs learn node embeddings by combining information from neighbors and node features, capturing both structure and similarity.This allows the model to capture both structural patterns and feature similarity.

+For link prediction:
+- Nodes are encoded into embeddings
+- A scoring function (e.g., dot product) predicts whether an edge exists between node pairs

+This enables the model to learn complex relationships beyond simple graph heuristics.

 As a result, they cannot capture complex relationships that GNNs can learn from both structure and features.